LucaLanziani/personal-site-hugo/content/posts/2022/11/coding-during-high-school.md

   description: "I started coding seriusly during high school, this is what they taught us"
 ---

 I started coding seriously during high school.
-I went to ITIS Leonardo Da Vinci in Viterbo (https://www.ittvt.edu.it/).
-It is a professional school meant to teach you a job, and it does.
+I went to ITIS Leonardo Da Vinci in Viterbo (https://www.ittvt.edu.it/), a professional school meant to teach you a job, and it does.

 It taught us about physics, chemistry, system theory, advanced math, computer science, and electronics.